MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    for I in {0..7}; do az disk create --resource-group $RESOURCE_GROUP_NAME --name az12001a-vm0-DataDisk$I --size-gb 128 --location $LOCATION --sku Premium_LRS; done
    ```

 1. In the Cloud Shell pane, run the following command, to create the second set of 8 managed disks that you will attach to the second Azure VM you deployed in the previous task:

    ```cli
    for I in {0..7}; do az disk create --resource-group $RESOURCE_GROUP_NAME --name az12001a-vm1-DataDisk$I --size-gb 128 --location $LOCATION --sku Premium_LRS; done
    ```

 1. In the Azure portal, navigate to the blade of the first Azure VM you provisioned in the previous task (**az12001a-vm0**).

-1. From the **az12001a-vm0** blade, navigate to the **az12001a-vm0 - Disks** blade.
+1. From the **az12001a-vm0** blade, navigate to the **az12001a-vm0 \| Disks** blade.

-1. From the **az12001a-vm0 - Disks** blade, attach data disks with the following settings to az12001a-vm0:
+1. On the **az12001a-vm0 \| Disks** blade, select **Attach existing disks** and attach data disk with the following settings to az12001a-vm0:

    - LUN: **0**